Understanding eUICC vs eSIM: Key Differences Explained

 To better understand eUICC, it can be useful to compare it with its predecessor, highlighting the differences between eUICC and eSIM.

-So, what is the difference between UICC and eUICC?
+What is the difference between UICC and eUICC?

 eUICC, or Embedded Universal Integrated Circuit Card, often leads to confusion with the embedded SIM MFF2 among businesses.
 However, eUICC is actually a SIM component that can be integrated into any SIM form factor to facilitate the eSIM service, including embedded options.